axyiee/scala-for-kotlin-developers/README.md

 can be done by inserting the value reference (variable or expression) followed by the `match` keyword, then the pattern-matching body.
 The pattern-matching body can be defined using the `case` keyword, followed by the pattern, and the pattern body.
 The pattern body can be defined using the `=>` operator, followed by the pattern body.
 The pattern body can be a single expression, or a block of code.
 The pattern-matching body can also contain a default case, which is defined using the `case _` syntax.
-The pattern matching body can also contain a `yield` keyword, which is used to return a value from the pattern-matching body.

 ```scala
 val x = 10